Know the rules before hiring your first employee

 Small businesses with employees must follow these and potentially other tax rules:

-Employers who pay wages are subject to income tax withholding, including Social Security and Medicare taxes, and they must file IRS Form 941, Employer’s Quarterly Federal Tax Return.
+Employers who pay wages must withhold and deposit income and employment taxes, which generally includes federal, state, and local income taxes, as applicable, as well as Social Security and Medicare taxes, and they must file IRS Form 941Employer’s Quarterly Federal Tax Return.
 For more information, visit IRS.gov and check out the state and local tax page for specific tax filing requirements for employers.
+Note that some states and local governmental agencies have additional withholding obligations on employee wages related to certain state mandated coverage, such as state disability insurance.

 Employee eligibility

-It is your responsibility to verify an employee’s eligibility to work in the U.S. Within three days of hire, employers must complete Form I-9, employment eligibility verification, which requires you to examine documents to confirm the employee’s citizenship or eligibility to work in the U.S.
+It is your responsibility to verify an employee’s eligibility to work in the U.S. Within three business days of hire, employers must complete Form I-9, employment eligibility verification, which requires you to examine documents to confirm the employee’s citizenship or eligibility to work in the U.S.

 You must keep Form I-9 on file for at least three years after the date of hire or one year after the date of the employee’s termination.